 We are entering a section that allows for a lot of creativity.
 But, believe me, it’s possible to spend way too much time customizing a theme.
 So to help get things moving, we’ll be picking a free theme from the Shopify Themes store to start.
 You’re free to pay for one, but it’s not required.
 Most paid themes run about $180 plus taxes.

 To access the theme store, click Online Store (1) from the left-hand side of your Shopify admin panel.
 It’ll default to Themes.
 From there, scroll down to Theme Library and click Explore Free Themes (2).

 The Debut theme is the default.
 Feel free to change it if you’d like.
 I’ll stick with it.

 Click View your store in the top right to see how it looks with no content.
 Using the theme we selected, we’re ready to customize it a bit.
 Right now, it looks pretty bland:

 Let’s go back to the Themes settings page and click Customize.

 For this tutorial, I’m going to keep things pretty simple.
-A header image and a catalog of products below.
+A header image and a catalog of products are below.
 Feel free to tweak yours as you’d like.
-The world is really your oyster when it comes to how your site looks.
+The world is your oyster when it comes to how your site looks.
 Shopify has a great tutorial on how to customize a Shopify theme.
 They also provide support for all the free, Shopify-provided themes, too, if you’re stuck.

 Since I don’t have any products yet, I don’t have a Collection to display on my homepage, so this is all I have so far: